Prescription Pain Medication

 - Medically Supervised Detoxification using Buprenorphine as Suboxone® or Subutex®

-- Buprenorphine as Suboxone® or Subutex® Maintenance Therapy
+- Buprenorphine as Suboxone® or Subutex® Maintenance Treatment

 - Medically Supervised Detoxification or Maintenance using Naltrexone as Vivitrol®